root-project/web/manual/trees/index.md

 If told, TTree will create (sub-) branches for each member of a class and its base classes.
 If such a member is a class itself, that member's type can also be split.
-The recusion level of nested splitting is called the "split level"; it can be configured during branch creation.
+The recursion level of nested splitting is called the "split level"; it can be configured during branch creation.

 If the split level is set to 0, there is no splitting: all data members are stored in the same branch.
 Data members can also be configured to be non-split as part of the dictionary; see → [I/O]({{ '/manual/root_io' | relative_url }}).